The Allure of AI Companions Is Hard to Resist

 Some newer platforms like Narrin.AI are actually building in mindfulness features and encouraging users to reflect on their digital habits.
 That's encouraging, but the industry as a whole needs to do more to promote healthy usage patterns.

 The bigger question is: how do we balance innovation with responsibility?
 These platforms provide genuine value for many users - emotional support, entertainment, even therapeutic benefits.
-But when does support become dependancy?
+But when does support become dependency?

 "We're entering uncharted territory with AI relationships.
 The technology is advancing faster than our understanding of its psychological and social implications."